 “I've seen more than a few improvements in several of our horses wearing the EQU bands, and I wear the human band myself.
 I can say from experience that they have helped us so in my eyes they are worth every penny!”

-“We had a horse who was showing signs of lameness 24 hours before a Grand Prix competition.
+“We had a horse who was showing issues 24 hours before a Grand Prix competition.
 We put Streamz bands on and left them overnight.
-The next day the horse was on top form and went on to win the competition.
+The next day the horse was on top form and went on to win the competition!
 Naturally magic!”